NeuroTechX/ntx_slack_archive/devices.md

  >it seems to work most normally when i take off my right ear clip. this brings the signal within normal range of 0-200uV

+4/6/2017 5:03 PM

+ **octonomy** :

+ >when i have both clips on, it exhibits weird behavior, where it will be normal for about 5 sec, then suddenly jump up to 10,000uV range for 5 sec, then back down again. it seems to just jump between orders of magnitude of voltage every 5sec or so